 If you want to stand out from the crowd, you need to stay on top of trends and try something a bit different.
 Add in bold colors as an accent, create a new background featuring several 2021 color schemes or go outside the norm and use a choice no one else seems to have discovered yet.

+We’ve gathered the six best website colors choices working perfectly for the coming year.
+Use these as a springboard for inspiration in your own website designs!
 The key is understanding the personality of your brand and how colors impact the emotions of users.
 We’ve gathered six beautiful examples of color choices working perfectly for the coming year.
 Use these as a springboard for inspiration in your own website designs!

 1. Soothing Teal